panjanek/attiny85logbook/README.md

 * Logbook entries saved in permanent EEPROM memory
 * Browsing list of saved entries
 * Auto-sleep after 30s of inacvtivity
+* Wakes on button press (hard reset button is optional in case of freeze)
-* Ultra low power in sleep mode - only 0.2uA
+* Ultra low current in sleep mode - only 0.2uA
 * Around 10-20mA when active
-* Can be powerd from two AA or AAA batteries or CR123 battery (2.8V - 5V)
+* Can be powered from two AA or AAA batteries or CR123 battery (2.8V - 5V) for years of typical usage

 ## Hardware